alpine-hodler/web/README.md

 # sdk

-sdk is a monorepo that provides a graphql server and varios SDKs for connecting to and interacting with various APIs and websockets.
+sdk is a monorepo that provides a graphql server and various SDKs for connecting to and interacting with APIs and websockets.

 This repo is a work in progress